ros2/rmw_fastrtps/Quality_declaration_fastcdr.md

 This document is a declaration of software quality for the FastCDR external dependency, based on the guidelines in [REP-2004](https://github.com/ros-infrastructure/rep/blob/rep-2004/rep-2004.rst).

+The external dependency `fast-cdr` claims to be in the Quality Level 4 category.

 As stated in their public repository, *eProsima FastCDR is a C++ library that provides two serialization mechanisms.
 One is the standard CDR serialization mechanism, while the other is a faster implementation that modifies the standard*.

 ## Summary
-The `fast-cdr` library is used as one of the dependencies of the `fastrtps`, it is important for the eProsima team to consider this software to be reliable.
-On its current state, meets most of the requirements to qualify as a level 1 package.
+The `fast-cdr` library is used as one of the dependencies of the `fastrtps` library, it is important for the eProsima team to consider this software to be reliable.
+In its current state, meets most of the requirements to qualify as a level 1 package.

 As for the missing topics, eProsima does not state their versioning policies for the repository and does not state explicitly the API/ABI policies for the code in `fast-cdr`.
 As the code deals with the standard RPTS implementation, and it is used by their software `fastrtps` it is not expected that the basic API functionalities will be changed.

-In any case, the code is actively being tested against their  [CI](http://jenkins.eprosima.com:8080/) (both directly with the included test cases and indirectly through the tests of `fastrtps`)  and indirectly in the [ROS2 CI](https://ci.ros2.org/).
+The code is actively being tested against their [CI](http://jenkins.eprosima.com:8080/) (both directly with the included test cases and indirectly through the tests of `fastrtps`) and indirectly in the [ROS2 CI](https://ci.ros2.org/).

 In terms of ROS2 package metrics this library is considered to be Quality Level 4.
 Adding unit testing for the functions used in ROS2 packages, coverage statistics and version pinning will be needed to achieve Quality Level 1.